Virtual data room for features hero.

 What is the difference between a virtual data room and cloud storage?

 Cloud storage tools like Google Drive or Dropbox let you store and share files, but they don't offer document-level analytics, NDA gating, dynamic watermarking, audit logs, or the ability to create unique trackable links per viewer.
-A VDR is purpose-built for controlled document sharing in transactions - fundraising, M&A, audits - where you need a full record of who saw what and when.
+A VDR is purpose-built for controlled document sharing in transactions, where you need a full record of who saw what and when.

 What are the most important virtual data room features for M&A?

 For M&A, the non-negotiables are: granular user permissions (folder and document level), group access management for multiple buyer parties, full audit logs, NDA gating before entry, dynamic watermarking, Q&A module for structured communication, and bulk document management.
-The volume and complexity of M&A deals makes enterprise-grade access control more critical than in a typical fundraising process.
+The volume and complexity of M&A deals makes enterprise-grade access control more critical.

 How long does it take to set up a virtual data room?

-With a modern platform, the technical setup takes under 30 minutes.
+With a modern platform such as Ellty, the technical setup takes under 30 minutes.
 The real time investment is gathering and organizing your documents.
 If you already have your documents organized in folders, expect an hour or two to upload, label, and set permissions correctly.
 The first time always takes longer - subsequent raises will be faster because you can duplicate the structure.

-Can investors download documents from a virtual data room?
+Can visitors download documents from a virtual data room?

 Do I need an NDA before sharing a data room?

-For early-stage pitching, many founders don't require an NDA for the initial deck.
+For early-stage conversations, many teams don't require an NDA for the initial deck.
 But for a serious data room with financial models, customer contracts, and legal documents, NDA gating is standard practice.
 It creates a legal record, signals professionalism, and ensures only serious reviewers get access.
 Most VDR platforms let you automate this - visitors sign before they enter.

 What analytics does a virtual data room provide?